CHTJonas/pingflux/README.md

 # Pingflux

 pingflux is a small application written in Go that measures the ICMP round-trip time and packet loss between the local host and a set of remote endpoints.
 It then stores these data in an InfluxDB database.
-IP addresses are pinged individually whereas hostnames are first resolved, each and every IPv4 or IPv6 address then being pinged concurrently.
+IP addresses are pinged individually whereas hostnames are first resolved, each of their IPv4 and IPv6 addresses then being pinged concurrently.

 ## Usage